abertschi/service-call-tracker/README.md

 Method calls are marshaled to files of key-value pairs where the method signature acts as the key.
-A file functions as a storage for various method calls and is provided during runtime.
+A file functions as a parserContext for various method calls and is provided during runtime.

 # Getting started